andrewg-xyz/dev-env/README.md

 Development environment configuration and utilities.
 A collection of software gadgetry to make it easier to port my development environment.

+Ultimate Goal: make moving to any machine/OS as easy as `git clone... & configure.sh`

 Suggestions and ideas are welcome!
 Start with reviewing existing or submitting an issue.

 ## Initial Setup